WheatleyTheCore/Groovebox/librosaTests/readme.txt

-This folder's main purpose is to test the onset detection in librosa.
+This folder's main purpose is to test the onset detection in librosa and compare against our custom detection algorithms.